 - The combination of warm days and cool nights with adequate moisture in the ground creates the ideal growing conditions for grass seed.

-- Weeds are slow to germinate at this time so grass can flourish.
+- Weeds are slow to germinate at this time so that grass can flourish.

 Q. What are the benefits of core aeration?